npm/npmo-docs/troubleshooting/faq.md

 So it’s important to understand the different storage driver options available and select the right one for your application.

 We recommend that you use the `overlay` driver, rather than `devicemapper`; for help configuring this [please see the following tutorial](https://docs.docker.com/engine/userguide/storagedriver/overlayfs-driver/#configure-docker-with-the-overlayoverlay2-storage-driver)

+## How do I update my npm Enterprise license?

+You can update npm Enterprise license by following the steps below:

+1. Run `npme update-license` on your npm Enterprise server.

+2. It will prompt you for billing email, enter your registered billing email.

+3. Then it will prompt you for license key, enter your license key.

+You can get a license key by purchasing an npm Enterprise license on our [license page](https://www.npmjs.com/enterprise/license)

 ## What should I do if ssl problem occurs with npme over https?